Image

 A teacher and two secondary school students at a table and chatting in a library

 The School Onsite Training Programme (SOTP) provides funding for places in school-based Initial Teacher Education (ITE) programmes.
-It is meant to give student teachers the opportunity to gain practical teaching experience in a host school, while studying towards their teaching qualification.
+It gives student teachers the opportunity to gain practical teaching experience in a host school, while studying towards their teaching qualification.

 Purpose and benefits of SOTP